CH$_4$ and CO$_2$ Adsorption Mechanisms on Monolayer Graphenylene and their Effects on Optical and Electronic Properties: Conclusion

 In this study, we utilize computer simulations to explore the gas separation mechanism and its impact on the optical and electronic properties of graphene and graphenelyne sheets.
 Our focus is specifically on the emission behavior of CH$_4$ and CO$_2$ molecules.
 To conduct these simulations, we employ a quantum-classical molecular dynamics approach, utilizing the SCC--DFTB method with van der Waals corrections.
 These corrections are essential to accurately capture the dissociation, chemisorption, and molecule formation processes involved in the dynamics.

 We analyze the probabilities of transmission, reflection, and adsorption of the emitted molecules.
 Our results highlight that GPNL exhibits significant advantages in gas separation compared to graphene.
-Specifically, we find that GPNL enables efficient separation of CO$_2$ into CO+O and CH$_4$ into CH$_2$+H$_2$ through the main dissociation channels.
+Specifically, we find that GPNL enables efficient separation of CO$_2$ into CO+O and CH$_4$ into CH$_2$+H$_2$ with the highest probabilities to be dissociated.
 The porosity of GPNL enhances gas separation rates, facilitates CO$_2$ purification, and promotes hydrogen production from methane.
-By conducting electron transport calculations with the non--equilibrium green function method, we noticed that Carbo hydrides have the most effects on the electron transport mechanisms for both 2D materials.
+By conducting electron transport calculations with the non--equilibrium green function method, we noticed that hydrocarbon like CH$_2$, and CH$_4$ have the most effects on the electron transport mechanisms for both 2D materials.